 Innovation and Commercialization

 Ranked a Tier One research university by the Carnegie Classification, UNT places a high value on the impact its research imparts on the world.
 That impact can come from multiple activities including building start-up companies, training leaders for science and engineering growth, publication of fundamental research, licensing technology that creates products and services, and providing services to different communities that serve needs unmet or otherwise lacking throughout our world.
-With growth of research at UNT, Technology Transfer and Economic Development is growing its leadership to help our faculty expand the impact of their research.

 Do you have an invention or other intellectual property?